Meet Our Team

 Barbara has a B.A. in Music from San Diego State University and an M.Div from Fuller Theological Seminary.

 Ryan is excited to join the Mission Central Parish both as part of the preaching team and as a member of Cranberry UMC.
-He is currently pursuing an MDiv at Wesley Theological Seminary and hopes to enter the ordination candidacy process in the near future.
-He is passionate about our Wesleyan mission of creating disciples of Jesus Christ for the transformation of the world.
+He is currently pursuing an MDiv at Wesley Theological Seminary and is a candidate for ordination in the Baltimore-Washington Conference.

 Ryan holds an B.A. in History from UMBC.
 A lifelong Marylander, Ryan lives in Aberdeen with his wife, Niki, and their three children.